AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/1a_create_section_metadata.md

   - `dataset_id`: Dataset identifier
   - `region`: Region folder in S3 bucket if applicable
   - `experiment_id`: Experiment ID folder in S3 bucket
   - `s3_bucket` (optional): S3 bucket to read transcripts file.
-Use if sections have different S3 locations.
-Otherwise, reads from App Panel S3 bucket parameter.
+Use if sections are stored across different S3 buckets.
+Otherwise, reads from the App Panel S3 bucket parameter which applies to all sections.
   - `s3_key` (optional): S3 key to read transcripts file.
 Use if S3 locations for each section follow different naming patterns or directory structures.
 Otherwise, reads from the App Panel S3 key parameter which applies a uniform template to all sections.

 ## Output Files